confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 The request method will be a POST.

-Requests will be made to a specific URL, e.g. "/query-terminate" (this can be configurable)
+Requests will be made to a specific URL, e.g. "/query-close" (this can be configurable)

 The body of the request is a JSON object UTF-8 encoded as text, containing the arguments for the operation (newlines have been added here for the sake of clarity but the real JSON must not contain newlines)

 ````
 {
-"query-id": "xyz123", <----- the ID of the query to terminate
+"queryId": "xyz123", <----- the ID of the query to terminate
 }

 ````